 Special Enrollment Period (SEP)

-The first type of SEP is for people who already have Medicare and are enrolled in a Medicare Advantage Part C Plan or a Prescription Drug Part D Plan who experience a qualifying life event.
-If a qualifying life event is triggered, a person has a two-month Special Enrollment Period for switching to a different Medicare Advantage Part C Plan or a Medicare Prescription Drug Part D Plan.
+The first type of SEP is for people who already have Medicare and are enrolled in a Part C Medicare Advantage Plan or a Part D Prescription Drug Plan who experience a qualifying life event.
+If a qualifying life event is triggered, a person has a two-month Special Enrollment Period for switching to a different Part C Medicare Advantage Plan or a Part D Prescription Drug Plan.

 Examples of Qualifying Life Events:

-· The plan closes or stops serving the area which it is supposed to cover
+- The plan closes or stops serving the area it should cover.

 The second type of SEP is for people who currently do not have Medicare because they were qualified to delay their Medicare Part A and/orPart B due to having creditable coverage, usually from an employer group health insurance plan or union plan.
 If you delayed enrolling into Medicare Part A and/or Part B, there is an eight-month window for enrolling in Medicare Part A & Part B and a two-month window for enrolling into a Medicare Part D plan without incurring late penalties.